DGRC-PT/HPOSim_Helper_Scripts/README.md

     (Inside R)
     `install.packages("/path to folder with the package/HPO.db_2.0.tar.gz", repos = NULL, type = "source")`

+## Update the Information content (IC) data

+By default, even with the update of HPO.db, HPOSim seems to maintain its default IC data.
+To surpass this, we developed a workaround, to create a table of ICs that can be easily loaded when using HPOSim.
+The IC of each term here is calculated as indicated by [Köhler et al, 2009](https://pubmed.ncbi.nlm.nih.gov/19800049/) : the negative natural logarithm of the ratio between the number of diseases annotated with the term and the total of anotated diseases.

+### Walk-through

+1. First, to create the list of each term's ancestors, run the Rscript:

+    `Rscript get_ancestors.R`

+2. Then, using as input the genes_to_phenotype.txt file and the ancestors files created on the first step, run:

+    `python3.6 calc_IC.py gene_to_phenotype ancestors_list > IC_inhouse`

+This will create a file "IC_inhouse" that can be load into HPOSim in replacement of their normal IC environmental variable.

+    (Inside R)
+    #Instead of
+    `IC <- get("termIC", envir = HPOSimEnv)`
+    #Use
+    `IC<-read.table("IC_inhouse", header = TRUE, stringsAsFactors = FALSE)`

 ### Create a manipulated Ancestors file (Optional)
 One must want to create an manipulator ancestors RDAta file to run SVInterpreter.
 This manipulated ancestors file, provides the ancestors of each term until 4 levels above.